 Fentanyl has caused a drastic increase in drug overdoses and deaths in recent years, particularly in young adults across the nation.
 From 2020 to 2021, more than 100,000 Americans died from an overdose, with over 64% of those overdose deaths due to synthetic opioid use.

 There is a large amount of illicitly manufactured fentanyl on the streets and drug dealers are mixing it into other drugs.
-Fentanyl can be found in cocaine, methamphetamine, heroin, and prescription pills to increase their potency and addictiveness; it is nearly 100 times stronger than morphine.
+Fentanyl has been found in cocaine, methamphetamine, heroin, and prescription pills to increase their potency and addictiveness; it is nearly 100 times stronger than morphine.
 In most cases, the user may not even be aware of its presence in the drug they are consuming, which has resulted in many accidental overdoses.

 How to Determine the Signs of Fentanyl Use